play-with-docker/docker-machine-driver-pwd/README.md

 ## Getting started

-This driver tricks machine and allows to create / remove PWD sessions remotely.
+This driver tricks machine and allows to create / remove PWD instances remotely.
 As PWD uses static certificates, it's mandatory to set a different machine storage path to avoid the driver overwrite your current docker-machine certs